Skincare

 Affiliate disclosure: Enhance Aesthetics & Wellness may earn a commission from purchases made through links on this page or from the Enhance Rewards App.

 Standard disclaimer: Information on this page is for educational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Individual results vary; outcomes shown or described are not guaranteed.
-Consult Marina Roloff, DNP, FNP-C, for guidance specific to your situation.
+Consult an Enhance clinician for guidance specific to your situation.
 Images may contain models. © 2026 Enhance Aesthetics & Wellness.

 Medically reviewed by Marina Roloff, DNP, FNP-C — 2026-05-18